-Travelling by public transport in Barcelona is restricted to essential journeys only as the region maintains Covid-19 restrictions.
+Travelling by public transport in Barcelona is restricted to essential journeys only as the city maintains Covid-19 restrictions.

-For more than a month, transit agencies use their communications budgets urging people to stay at home.
+Local transit agencies now use their communication budgets urging people to stay at home.
 Ridership declined as much as 95% on some days.
 During the two-week period of total lockdown between March 30 – April 12, even less reported travels were made as only essential workers were allowed to leave their homes.

-In line with new government resolutions, transit companies are obliged to keep their vehicles occupancy at no more than 1/3 of capacity in order to ensure social distancing.
+In line with new government rules, transit companies are obliged to keep their vehicles occupancy at no more than 1/3 of capacity to ensure social distancing.

 Here’s how the situation looks like for each operator :